1 Ton Studios

 How many secret police does it take to screw in a light bulb?

 A. None.
-There never was any bulb.
+There never was a bulb.

 How many pro-lifers does it take to change a light bulb?